brianlam38/AWS-Certified-Security-Specialty/Chapter 7 - Incident Response and AWS In The Real World.md

 Exam tips:
 * Understand that any API calls made in AWS are logged in CloudTrail.
 * Replicate CloudTrail logs to an audit account which no-one else has access to.
+* Any "performance" monitoring related questions would be CloudWatch, NOT CloudTrail.